oj713/brickman-walkthrough/README.md

 -   This code is for building a model that takes month as a covariate.
     Predicted output is on a monthly basis.
 Building an annual model is possible, but requires some changes to brickman variable extraction.
 -   All code must be run within Bigelow’s ecocast server to function.
-To run outside of ecocast, the Brickman dataset must be downloaded and its file path specified to the `brickman` package.
+To run outside of ecocast, Brickman datasets must be downloaded and have their path specified within any `brickman` package methods.
 -   This walkthrough makes use of the base R pipe operator, [`|>`](https://www.infoworld.com/article/3621369/use-the-new-r-pipe-built-into-r-41.html).
 -   Questions?
 Comments?
 Contact me by email at <ojohnson@bigelow.org>